paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-040-defense-against-weapons-of-mass-destruction.md

 (7) An analysis of the effectiveness of the regulatory and enforcement regimes of the United States and other countries that adhere to the MTCR and other arrangements affecting the acquisition and delivery of NBC weapons in controlling the export of MTCR and other NBC weapons and delivery system equipment or technology.

-(8) A summary of advisory opinions issued under section 2410b(b)(4) of the Appendix to this title and under [section 2797b(d) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2797b/d&num=0&edition=prelim).
+(8) A summary of advisory opinions issued under [section 4612(b)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4612/b/4&num=0&edition=prelim) and under [section 2797b(d) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2797b/d&num=0&edition=prelim).

 (9) An explanation of United States policy regarding the transfer of MTCR equipment or technology to foreign missile programs, including programs involving launches of space vehicles.

 (10) A description of each transfer by any person or government during the preceding 12-month period which is subject to sanctions under the Iran-Iraq Arms Non-Proliferation Act of 1992 (title XVI of Public Law 102–484).

-**(d) Exclusions** The countries excluded under subsection (a) of this section are Australia, Belgium, Canada, the Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Turkey, the United Kingdom, and the United States.
+**(d) Exclusions** The countries excluded under subsection (a) are Australia, Belgium, Canada, the Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Turkey, the United Kingdom, and the United States.

 **(e) Classification of report** The Secretary shall make every effort to submit all of the information required by this section in unclassified form.
 Whenever the Secretary submits any such information in classified form, the Secretary shall submit such classified information in an addendum and shall also submit concurrently a detailed summary, in unclassified form, of that classified information.